ammeep/remarkable-splasher/README.md

 **These scripts are to be used at your own risk, and come with no gaurenttees.
 Back up your device before running, and know how to restore the back up.
 It's possible that this script could brick your device.
 Use with caution**

-Remarkable Spashes utility script that allows for the management and upload of templates (& :soon: splash screens) to be uploaded to the remarkable2 device.
+Remarkable Spashes utility script that allows for the management and upload of templates (and:soon: splash screens) to be uploaded to the remarkable2 device.
 These script will not preserve any existing custom templates by default.

 ## Dependencies